ctrlplusb/serverless-stack/www/docs/constructs/RemixSite.md

 The default CloudFront cache policy properties for "public" folder static files.

-Note: This will not include the browser build files, which have a seperate cache policy; @see `browserBuildCachePolicyProps`.
+This policy is not applied to the browser build files; they have a seperate cache policy. @see `browserBuildCachePolicyProps`.

 ### serverResponseCachePolicyProps